What I Can Help You With

 Case Study 1: Not Knowing What You Don’t Know

-He said, “Maybe a little help and marketing, because who couldn’t use some new patients?”
+Tim said, “Maybe a little help and marketing, because who couldn’t use some new patients?”
 He agreed to do my one-day PPO in-office event.
-I have very simple rules.
-Be open and honest with me and I will be the same with you.
-They paid my $2500/day fee with my unconditional guarantee.
+I have very simple rules: Be open and honest with me and I will be the same with you.
+They paid my $2,500/day fee with my unconditional guarantee.

-I asked about physical therapy retention, attrition rates, and their best payer.
-All of my questions were met with their best guesses.
+- I asked about physical therapy retention, attrition rates, and their best payer.
+All of my questions were met with best guesses, not facts.

 I also knew that they needed to understand how the business worked and that it was time to let the office manager go.
 Her salary of $95K could not be justified by her knowledge base or skill set.
 With that money freed up, the office could be spruced up a bit.